Abhay242/Abhay242.github.io/index.md

 ## About Me

 I am a Research Associate at the SPIRE Lab, Indian Institute of Science (IISc) Bengaluru, working under the guidance of Dr. Prasanta Kumar Ghosh.
-I hold a degree in Computer Science & Engineering from NIT Srinagar.
-My research centers on Audio-Visual Speech Synthesis, Accent Conversion, and the development of Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) systems for multiple Indian languages.
+I am a Computer Science & Engineering graduate from National Institute of Technology(NIT), Srinagar.
+My research centers on Audio-Visual Speech Synthesis, Accent Conversion, Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) systems for Indian languages.
 Passionate about Machine Learning and its vast real-world applications, I am dedicated to advancing technology that bridges language and accessibility barriers, fostering inclusive solutions in speech processing and synthesis.<br>

 ### [My Resume]()